doem97/VISD-dataset/README.md

 ```

 ## CopyRight
 The dataset is created and released totally by the original authors.
-I just collected the download link and related information for followers' using, as searching `VISD` in Google may not direct people to the correct dataset download link.
+I just collected the download link and related information for followers' using, as searching `VISD` in Google may not direct people to the correct dataset download link, whereas VISD is a commonly cited name in many famous text detection papers.